Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use this tool ('to see who is in a segment'), and provides alternatives (list_audience_members for full audience, get_segment for metadata/member count).
-This offers clear context for selection.
+The description explicitly tells when to use this tool ('Use to see who is in a segment') and directs to alternatives for other tasks, providing clear context and exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.